 This project was undertaken at the request of the Lawrence Cultural Arts Commission.
-The purpose of the study is to provide an analysis of the economic impact of Final Fridays in Lawrence, Kansas, and to make recommendations on strategies for promoting Lawrence as a city of the arts.
+The purpose of the study is to provide an analysis of the economic impact of Final Fridays in Lawrence, Kansas, and recommend strategies for promoting Lawrence as a city of the arts.